 - A. The Union will provide training to employees covered under this Agreement.
 Employees will be released with pay on one (1) occasion for up to two (2) hours to attend the training related to this Agreement.
-The Union will notify Human Resource Services, in writing, at lease fourteen (14) calendar days prior to the date and time for training related to this Agreement. - B. The Union will provide training to current union stewards within the bargaining unit.
+The training will be considered time worked for employees who attend the training during their scheduled work shift.
+Employees who attend the training during non-work hours will not be compensated for training.
+The Union will notify Human Resource Services, in writing, at least fourteen (14) calendar days prior to the date and time for training related to this Agreement. - B. The Union will provide training to current union stewards within the bargaining unit.
 Union stewards will be released on one (1) occasion for up to four (4) hours to attend the training.
-The parties will agree on the date, time, number and names of stewards attending.

-C. The College will provide training to managers and supervisors on this Agreement.
+The training will be considered time worked for union stewards who attend the training during their scheduled work shift.
+Union stewards who attend the training during non-work hours will not be compensated for training.
+The parties will agree on the date, time, number and names of stewards attending. - C. The College will provide training to managers and supervisors on this Agreement.

-8.4 Training or Professional Development Opportunities
+8.4 Conferences, Training or Professional Development Opportunities

-Employees and supervisors will identify training and professional development opportunities that support the mission of the College, the employee's position and duties, and the professional development of the employee.
-If resources are available and business needs allow, identified opportunities may be distributed or posted and will be granted to employees during core work hours.
-If resources have not been allocated to pay for such opportunities, employees will have the option of paying for the opportunities themselves and may be allowed to attend and participate during core work hours, provided such participation does not unreasonably interfere with business needs.
+Employees and supervisors will identify conferences, training and professional development opportunities that support the mission of the College, the employee's position and duties, and the professional development of the employee.
+If resources are available and business needs allow, identified opportunities may be distributed or posted and will be granted to employees.
+If resources have not been allocated to pay for such opportunities, employees will have the option of paying for the opportunities themselves and may be allowed to attend, provided such participation does not unreasonably interfere with business needs.